AP-88/flask-k8-app/README.md

 This ensures that whether you are developing locally or running in a cluster, your logs are always preserved and centralized.

 📊 Operations & Testing (K8s)
-Access the Application
+Access the Application:
-Bash

 minikube service flask-k8-app-service --url

 Home (/): Displays content from data.txt.
 Logs (/log): Displays real-time access logs.

 Testing the Autoscaler
 To simulate high traffic and watch the HPA scale the deployment from 2 to 5 or more replicas, run:

-Bash

 kubectl run load-generator --rm -it --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://flask-k8-app-service:5000; done"

-Monitor the status in a separate window
+Monitor the status in a separate window:
-Bash

 kubectl get hpa flask-k8-app-hpa -w